YahooArchive/mendel/packages/mendel-core/Readme.md

 1. ID: The string “mendel” (lowercase) in ascii encoding
 2. VERSION: The version of this binary, right now it is version 1, we reserved this for future compatibility
-3. BRANCHES_ARRAY: 0+ segments of 8 bit unsigned integers, that are different than 255
+3. VARIATIONS_ARRAY: 0+ segments of 8 bit unsigned integers, that are different than 255
-4. BRANCHES_LIMITER: Integer with value 255 that marks end of the branches
+4. VARIATIONS_LIMITER: Integer with value 255 that marks end of file variations
 5. FILE_COUNT: The number of total files that were hashed during tree walking
 6. CONTENT_HASH: 20 byte sha1 binary

 Mendel starts with ID and VERSION and will walk the manifest, starting in the entry points of the package.
 Each "dep" is a browserify-like payload and has a sha1 of the source code, and also the dependencies of this file.
 Mendel will collect sha1 of all files and count how many files were walked.

-Every time Mendel finds a file with variations, it uses a one of two desired method for choosing a variation (discussed below), and it will then push **the index of the chosen variation** to the **branch index array**.
-The numbers are also appended to BRANCHES_ARRAY of the binary.
+Every time Mendel finds a file with variations, it uses a one of two desired method for choosing a variation (discussed below), and it will then push **the index of the chosen variation** to the **variation index array**.
+The numbers are also appended to VARIATIONS_ARRAY of the binary.

-Once walking is done, Mendel adds BRANCHES_LIMITER, to the binary, adds FILE_COUNT with the number of files walked, and computes CONTENT_HASH, the sha1 of all walked sha1 of the bundle.
+Once walking is done, Mendel adds VARIATIONS_LIMITER, to the binary, adds FILE_COUNT with the number of files walked, and computes CONTENT_HASH, the sha1 of all walked sha1 of the bundle.
 The final binary is than encoded with URLSafeBase64.

 The variations can be resolved in two ways: By an array of desired **variation names**.
 This is useful for generating the hash for the first time.
-The second way, is when we decode a hash binary, and walk the manifest to collect and bundle source code, using the **branch index array**.
+The second way, is when we decode a hash binary, and walk the manifest to collect and bundle source code, using the **variation index array**.

 Because we need to make sure the contents are the same requested by user, the hash is calculated both when generating it for the first time (when generating HTML request) and when collecting the source code payload (when dynamically serving the bundle).
 If it is a match, the source code can be concatenated using `browser_pack`.

 ## Reference Usage

 Usually, you can use the `mendel-middleware` instead of using `mendel-core` directly.
+We also provide a [reference implementation](../../examples/full-example/) for the middleware use.
 In case you need advanced use of Mendel, the minimal server bellow should be enough for you to start your custom implementation.

 ```js
 const MendelTrees = require('mendel-core');